Causes and Risk Factors for Atopic Dermatitis

 Issues with the skin barrier

 The skin is your body’s first line of defense.
 It keeps out allergens and germs.
 It also helps maintain your water balance.
-A strong skin barrier can help hold in fluid and also allows you to sweat when needed.1-4
+A strong skin barrier can help hold in fluid and also allow you to sweat when needed.1-4

 The top layer of the skin is called the epidermis.
 When the epidermis is damaged or not as strong as it should be, skin dryness, infection, and inflammation can occur.
 These changes then lead to eczema symptoms.1-4